The application process

 You can download an application form at the bottom of this page, or apply online below.

 A committee comprising the General Manager Network, an HR Advisor and a member of the Top Energy Management Team will review the applications.
 The candidates will be assessed on the following criteria:

 - Academic ability based on your latest academic record.

 Short-listed candidates will be contacted by telephone or email and required to attend an interview (or a tele-interview, depending on the circumstances) with the Committee.
 Candidates who are not short-listed will be informed by email that they have not progressed to the next stage of the application process.

 The successful candidate will be notified in writing that they have been selected for a scholarship.
 The decision of the Committee will be final and binding.
 No correspondence will be entered into.
 The Committee may refrain from awarding a scholarship if, in their opinion, there is no suitable candidate.

 Terms and conditions

-Applicants who are offered a Scholarship must formally accept the offer by signing a Scholarship Contract drawn up by Top Energy.
+Applicants offered a Scholarship must formally accept the offer by signing a Contract drawn up by Top Energy.
 The holding of the scholarship will be conditional on the student being enrolled in a full-time programme at the University of Auckland, Waikato or Canterbury.
 Scholarship recipients who do not return for the second semester will be required to partially repay the scholarship on a pro-rated basis.
-The Scholarship may not be deferred unless there are exceptional circumstances, approval of which will reside solely with Top Energy.
+The Scholarship may not be deferred unless there are exceptional circumstances, the approval of which will reside solely with Top Energy.

 Payment of funds

-Payment will be made in one instalment by direct credit to the student’s bank account as soon as practicable after the student has complied with the terms and conditions of the scholarship and disclosed information requested.
+Payment will be made in one instalment by direct credit to the student’s bank account as soon as practicable after the student has complied with the terms and conditions of the scholarship and disclosed any information requested.